 Air cargo handling:

-Challenges and solutions for air cargo
+Challenges and solutions for

 In the air cargo industry, air cargo handling represents an essential part of logistics.
 It is the binding link in the airport area to transfer air cargo from aircraft to truck, and also from truck to aircraft.